EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 ## EDHOC Method Type Registry

-IANA has created a new registry titled "EDHOC Method Type" (TODO: where).
+IANA has created a new registry titled "EDHOC Method Type" under the new heading "EDHOC".
 The registration procedure is "Expert Review".
 The columns of the registry are Value, Description, and Reference, where Value is an integer and the other columns are text strings.
 The initial contents of the registry are:

 ~~~~~~~~~~~
 +-------+------------------------------------------+-------------------+